Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Introduction

-More recently, there have also been studies that look into the minimum required width of networks generated by various activation functions to achieve the universal approximation property for functions in $L_p$ spaces and continuous functions \cite{C23, HS18, J19, KL20, LDJC23, LC24, PYLS21}.
+More recently, there have been studies that look into the minimum required width of networks generated by various activation functions to achieve the universal approximation property for functions in $L_p$ spaces and continuous functions \cite{C23, HS18, J19, KL20, LDJC23, LC24, PYLS21}.
 We briefly review relevant results for continuous functions.
 Suppose that $K$ is a compact domain in $\R^{d_{x}}$ and let $w_{\min}$ denote the minimum width.
 The authors of \cite{HS18} found that a ReLU network requires $w_{\min} = d_{x} + 1$ for functions in $C(K,\R)$ (or equivalently, $C(K)$).
-More generally, for functions in $C(K,\R^{d_{y}})$, a ReLU+STEP network requires $w_{\min} = \max(d_{x}+1,d_{y})$ \cite{PYLS21}, a network with an arbitrary activation function requires $w_{\min} \ge \max(d_{x}, d_{y})$ \cite{C23}, a ReLU+FLOOR network requires $w_{\min} \ge \max(d_{x},d_{y},2)$ \cite{C23}, and a Leaky-ReLU network requires $w_{\min} = \max(d_{x} + 1,d_y) + \mathbbm{1}_{d_{y} = d_{x}+1}$ \cite{LDJC23}.
+More generally, for functions in $C(K,\R^{d_{y}})$, a ReLU+STEP network requires $w_{\min} = \max(d_{x}+1,d_{y})$ \cite{PYLS21}, a network with an arbitrary activation function requires $w_{\min} \ge \max(d_{x}, d_{y})$ \cite{C23}, and a ReLU+FLOOR network requires $w_{\min} \ge \max(d_{x},d_{y},2)$ \cite{C23}.
+Additionally, the author of \cite{G03} showed that a network with an activation function that is twice differentiable at least at a point with its second derivative being nonzero requires width $d_x + d_y + 2$.
 If we consider functions in $C([0,1]^{d_{x}},\R^{d_{y}})$, then a network generated by an activation function that can be approximated by a sequence of continuous one-to-one continuous functions requires $w_{\min} \ge d_{x} +1$ \cite{J19}, a network generated by a non-polynomial activation function that is continuously differentiable at least a point requires $w_{\min} \le d_{x} + d_{y} + 1$ \cite{KL20}, and a network with a non-affine polynomial activation function requires $w_{\min} \le d_{x} + d_{y} + 2$ \cite{KL20}.

 To approximate a $d$-variate continuous function on a $d$-dimensional hypercube, some network constructions \cite{LS23, MYD21, SYZ22} rely on the Kolmogorov Superposition Theorem (KST) \cite{K57}.
 KST represents such a function in terms of compositions and additions of univariate continuous functions on bounded intervals, thereby making the analysis of such a function highly convenient.